AdvancedCustomFields/docs/functions/acf_add_options_sub_page.md

 ```

 ### Customized options sub page
-This example shows how to create a customized options page and store the data in a variable for later use.
+This example shows how to create a customized options sub page and store the data in a variable for later use.

 #### functions.php
 ```